Author: Paige Lynch

 • ¼ tsp each dried basil, thyme and dill

-• Substitute all the dried herbs above for 2 tsp Italian Seasoning or 1-2 Tbs fresh herbs – any kind you have on hand.
+• Substitute all the dried herbs above for 2 tsp Italian Seasoning

 • 1 jalapeno – seeds removed, roughly chopped